magento/devdocs/src/guides/v2.3/comp-mgr/patching.md

 There are three types of patches:

--  **Hot fixes**—Patches that Magento publishes on the [Magento Security Center][].
+-  **Hotfixes**—Patches that Magento publishes on the [Magento Security Center][].
 -  **Individual patches**—Patches that Magento Support creates and distributes on an individual basis.
 -  **Custom patches**—Unofficial patches that you can create from a git commit.

-### Hot fixes
+### Hotfixes

-Hot fixes are patches that contain high-impact security or quality fixes that affect a large number of Magento merchants.
+Hotfixes are patches that contain high-impact security or quality fixes that affect a large number of Magento merchants.
 These fixes are applied to the next patch release for the applicable Magento minor version.
 Magento releases hot fixes as needed.

-You can find hot fixes in the [Magento Security Center][].
+You can find hotfixes in the [Magento Security Center][].
 Follow the instructions on the page to download the patch file, depending on your Magento version and installation type.
 Use the [command line](#command-line) or [Composer](#composer) to apply hot fix patches.

 {:.bs-callout-info}
 Hot fixes can contain backward incompatible changes.